 Husband, father of 2, President & founding member of HFUU.
 Since 1993, Vince & wife, Irene, have co-owned organically managed urban family farm, Kahanu Aina Greens LLC.
 Chair of Natl.
 Farmers Union special committee “Regenerative Agriculture Local Food” (RALF).
 Loves to farm/garden, swim in the ocean & jacuzzi in Iao river.

-Karen moved to Maui in 2011 and began working in the restaurant industry for the first time where she became aware that the majority of Hawai’i’s food is imported.
-This alarming situation motivated her to join HFUU’s Haleakala chapter in support of local farmers.
-Karen serves as the State Treasurer and brings Quickbooks expertise to the organization.
-When not performing her superhero duties for HFUU, Karen can be found in accounts payable at Mama’s Fish House in Paia.
+Karen moved to Maui in 2011 and began working in the restaurant industry where she learned that 85-90% of Hawai’i’s food is imported.
+This inequity inspired her to join HFUU’s Haleakala chapter in support of local farmers.
+Karen serves as the State VP and Treasurer bringing Quickbooks expertise to the organization.
+Karen's "day job" is in accounts payable at Mama’s Fish House.

 For the past 21 years, Ray’s company, Permaculture Kauai, has been focused on commercial organic agriculture, agroforestry, permaculture, and promoting sustainable Ag practices in Hawaii and internationally.
 Ray Maki is a certified permaculture designer, consultant, and educator, and also a certified IMO (indigenous microorganism) practitioner.

 Farm manager and long-term community member of Kahumana Organic Farms.
 Christian was raised in Wai’anae and feels a deep connection and commitment to supporting the Wai’anae Coast.
 After graduating in 2012 from the University of Puget Sound, Christian returned home to Wai’anae and has been an active farmer and supporter of the community ever since.

 O'ahu: North Shore